web-mickey/yahoo-mail-account-creator/README.md

 - Cookies are in cookies.js file, they should be pasted as array.
 - SMS-activate.ru API key should be pasted in apiKey.js file.
 - You can select countries from which bot should buy numbers, they are in countries.js file.
 Right now there are cheaper ones.

+!!!
+Project was made for informational and educational purposes only !!!